brtholomy/bartholomy.ooo/content/about/_index.md

+---
+description: "Bartholomy teaches meditation, psychoanalysis, and psychedelic intervention."
+---

-Bartholomy is a teacher, psychoanalyst, and research engineer living offgrid in the high desert of Nevada.
+Bartholomy teaches meditation, psychoanalysis, and psychedelic intervention.
+He lives in the high desert of Nevada.

 {{< raw >}}